nix-community/nix-ld/README.md

       modules = [
         # ... add this line to the rest of your configuration modules
         nix-ld.nixosModules.nix-ld

+        # The module in this repository defines a new module under (programs.nix-ld.dev) instead of (programs.nix-ld)
+        # to not collide with the nixpkgs version.
+        { programs.nix-ld.dev.enable = true; }
       ];
     };
   };
 }
 ```

 ## Usage

 After setting up the nix-ld symlink as described above, one needs to set
 `NIX_LD` and `NIX_LD_LIBRARY_PATH` to run executables.
 For example, this can
 be done with a `shell.nix` in a nix-shell like this: